 Before we talk about prayer, we must first address faith.
-In fact, the prayers we pray say a lot about the faith we possess.
+In fact, the prayers Faith is the foundation.
 It takes faith to pray.
 Faith is the foundation on which we build our knowledge of the reality of God.
-Faith is the foundation for our relationship with God.
-Faith is the currency of heaven, and prayer is the means by which we exchange sorrow for joy, ashes for beauty, and spiritual deadness for supernatural power.
+It is the foundation for our relationship with God.
+The currency of heaven and prayer is the means by which we exchange sorrow for joy, ashes for beauty, and spiritual deadliness for supernatural power.

 When we attempt to fulfill ourselves by placing our faith in anything other than God, we always come up empty.
 Instead of praying and receiving the joy of the Lord as an outflow of our relationship with Jesus, we try to purchase joy and peace by other means.
 Life becomes one social escapade after another—buying as much stuff as our credit card limit will allow, hanging out with friend after friend after friend, filling our lives with shallow relationships and meaningless things—and all the while, true joy and real peace and genuine companionship and lasting satisfaction are waiting to be found in an intimate relationship with Jesus, a relationship which is initiated and sustained by faith.